Rel1cx/eslint-react/packages/plugins/eslint-plugin/README.md

 ### TypeScript Specialized

 - **Recommended TypeScript** (`recommended-typescript`)\
-  Same as the `recommended` preset but disables rules that can be covered by TypeScript.
+  Same as the `recommended` preset but disables rules that can be enforced by TypeScript.

 - **Recommended Type-Checked** (`recommended-type-checked`)\
   Same as the `recommended-typescript` preset but enables additional rules that require type information.